 The most successful lie told about Napoleon, first by monarchist propagandists intent on portraying him as a comical non-threat, and then unthinkably by cartoonists, hobby historians, casting directors, and middle school teachers up until the present day, was that he was short.
 A ridiculous little man with delusions of grandeur who wanted to play swords like a small boy.
 An upstart munchkin to laugh at and deride, but certainly not to fear (the propagandists would soon change their tune once the “little man” took Northern Italy).
 However, Napoleon was not short but of average height; in French units, he was 5’2”, which in modern international units equates to 5’7”.
 In sum, Napoleon never had Napoleon Complex.

-Although, his devotion to Empress Josephine in the tumultuous early years of their marriage certainly was not requited, and it was only a matter of weeks after their wedding in 1796—when Napoleon made his departure for Italy—that she took a French Army volunteer, Hippolyte Charles, as a lover.
-Upon finding this out two years later, while in Egypt, Napoleon himself would find consolation for his heartbreak in the first of his 22 mistresses: a novelist and painter named Pauline Flourés, whom he would refer to as “his Cleopatra”.* In a 2015 Evening Standard interview, the aforementioned historian Andrew Roberts reminds us, however, that despite the infidelity and despite the emperor feeling more romantic affection toward the empress than she felt for him, Josephine and Napoleon still had plenty of desire for one another:
+His devotion to Empress Josephine in the tumultuous early years of their marriage, however, certainly was not requited, and it was only a matter of weeks after their wedding in 1796—when Napoleon made his departure for Italy—that she took a French Army volunteer, Hippolyte Charles, as a lover.
+Upon finding this out two years later, while in Egypt, Napoleon himself would find consolation for his heartbreak in the first of his 22 mistresses: a novelist and painter named Pauline Flourés, whom he would refer to as “his Cleopatra”.* In a 2015 Evening Standard interview, the aforementioned historian Andrew Roberts reminds us though, that despite the infidelity and despite the emperor feeling more romantic affection toward the empress than she felt for him, Josephine and Napoleon still had plenty of desire for one another:

 “‘[Their letters] are unbelievably erotic,’ says Roberts, ‘FULL ON.’
 Like what?
 ‘Cunnilingus.
 Napoleon was obsessed by cunnilingus.
 Talked about it constantly.
 He’d tell her not to wash for three days because he’d enjoy going down on her when she was unwashed.
 It was really basic… Josephine did something in bed called zig-zags, and I’m desperate to find out what they are.
 I’ve done primary research, I’ve dug about, but couldn’t find anything.
 We also don’t know why Napoleon called her private parts the Baron de Kepen.
 Who on earth was the Baron de Kepen to have justified this sobriquet?’”⁸

-(Dr. Pepper shoots from my nose and I cackle when Roberts—poor fellow—later mentions giddily that Harvey Weinstein has optioned his book for a “Napoleon & Josephine” television series.
+(Dr. Pepper shoots from my nose and I cackle when Roberts—poor fellow—later mentions giddily in the interview that Harvey Weinstein has optioned his book for a “Napoleon & Josephine” television series.
 Aged like a fine wine.)

 A New York Times article written by Caroline Weber on the bicentennial of Josephine’s death, sheds more light on the unsteady romantic and sexual dynamic between the emperor and empress, when she writes: